 By now you should have a good sense of what the Product should look like and while the team starts developing the MMP, the design cycle continues.
 They’ll keep iterating and working through sprints with the help of the research and design team while they build, ship, measure and learn at least until the final release date.

-The goal is to develop the best MMP, so the focus will be on UX improvements using all the insights and lessons gathered from the two previous stages: product strategy and product design.
+The focus will be on UX improvements using all the insights and lessons gathered from the two previous stages: product strategy and product design.
 The team will keep researching, proposing and validating to reach the best user experience.

 Product Style Guide